bahodge/candlekeep-mysteries/asdf.md

 Priority 1 would be to ground the dragon and keep it from flying away.

 Halfway up the mountain, there is a tunnel we will have to pass through.
-Beyond that is likely a lai
+Beyond the tunnel is a forest and temple to the dwarven gods.

+At the top of the mountain is a frozen lake where we will presumable find the Dragon.